#trypod: There's Something for Everyone

 "You can always try something new... and with that is the knowledge that very little is actually permanent." - Maggie Whitely, September 16, 2015

 What Should I Read Next is the show for every reader who has ever finished a book and faced the problem of not knowing what to read next.
-Each week, host Anne Bogel interviews a new person and finds out their tastes.
-Then, she makes recommendations about what to read next.

 The Queer Life is amplifying the voices of otherwise under-represented minorities: bisexuals, women, gays, lesbians, people of color, poor, trans*, polyamorous, and those with otherwise radical existences that challenge the status quo.